I’ll be honest, most of these bad SEO tactics should be obvious.

 So we did what good marketers always do: more.

-This practice quickly spun out of control.
+Which quickly got out of control.

 Here’s a perfect keyword stuffing example: